gschmutz/kafkastreams-and-ksqldb-workshop/04b-using-kafka-streams-from-springcloud-springboot/README.md

-# Using Kafka Streams from Spring Cloud Stream & Spring Boot
+# Kafka Streams with Spring Boot & Spring Cloud Stream

 In this workshop we will learn how to process messages using the [Kafka Streams Binder of Spring Cloud Stream](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream-binder-kafka.html#_kafka_streams_binder) from Spring Boot.